If you own property in Victoria, you may have to pay land tax.

 Please note, the surcharge does not apply if your property is exempt from land tax or its site value is below the threshold.

-If your property attracts special land tax, however, you’ll pay an absentee owner flat rate of 5.5 per cent.
+If your property attracts special land tax, however, you’ll pay an absentee owner flat rate of 5.5 per cent of the taxable value of the land in 2016, and 6.5 per cent from 1 January 2017.

 What is an absentee owner?